ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

 ## General

 purpose NEMA MG 1, Design B, except “C” where required for high starting torque, medium induction motor.

 1. NEMA Premium Efficiency, as defined in NEMA MG 1 when available, otherwise energy efficient.
 1. Service Factor:
     1.15.
 1. Multi-speed Motors:
     1. Separate winding for each speed.
 1. Rotor:
     1. Random-wound, copper windings, squirrel cage.
 1. Bearings:
     1. Regreasable, shielded, antifriction ball bearings suitable for radial and thrust loading, minimum 40,000 hour L 10 life.
 1. Sleeve type bearings are permitted for fractional horsepower and light-duty motors.
 1. Code Letter Designation:
     1. Motors 15 hp and Larger:
        1. NEMA starting Code F or Code G.
 1. Motors Smaller than 15 hp:
     1. Manufacturer’s standard starting characteristic.
 1. Enclosure
 1. Material:
     1. Cast iron for motor frame sizes 324T and larger; rolled steel for motor frame sizes smaller than 324T.
 1. Open drip-proof motors for indoor use where satisfactorily housed and properly ventilated during operation.
 1. Weather protected Type I for outdoor use when enclosed or housed with adequate ventilation, or TEFC when exposed to weather or moist locations.
 1. Special enclosures required for hazardous areas (explosion-proof, etc.) per equipment schedules.
 Explosion-proof motors shall be UL listed.
 1. Motor Selection Criteria:
     1. Motor size shall be large enough so that the driven load will not require the motor to operate above 80% of its rated horsepower.
 Minimum horsepower ratings are shown or scheduled on the drawings.
 1. Pump motors shall be “non-overloading”; i.e. shall not operate in service factor at any point on pump curve.
 1. Polyphase Motors with Additional Requirements:
     1. Motors Used with Reduced-Voltage and Multi-speed Controllers:
        1. Match wiring connection requirements for controller with required motor leads.
 Provide terminals in motor terminal box, suited to control method.
 1. Motors Used with Variable Frequency Controllers:
     1. Ratings, characteristics, and features coordinated with and approved by controller manufacturer.
 1. Windings:
     1. Copper magnet wire with moisture-resistant insulation varnish, designed and tested to resist transient spikes, high frequencies, and short time rise pulses produced by pulse-width modulated inverters.
 1. Energy- and Premium-Efficient Motors:
     1. Class B temperature rise; Class F insulation.
 1. Inverter-Duty Motors:
     1. Class F temperature rise; Class H insulation.
 1. Thermal Protection:
     1. Comply with NEMA MG 1 requirements for thermally protected motors.
 1. Single Phase Motors:
 1. Motors shall be one of the following, to suit starting torque and requirements of specific motor application:
     1. Permanent-split capacitor.
 1. Spilt phase.
 1. Multi-speed Motors:
     1. Variable-torque, permanent-split-capacitor type.
 1. Bearings:
     1. Pre-lubricated, antifriction ball bearings or sleeve bearings suitable for radial and thrust loading.
 1. Thermal Protection:
     1. Internal protection to automatically open power supply circuit to motor when winding temperature exceeds a safe value calibrated to temperature rating of motor insulation.
 Thermal-protection device shall automatically reset when motor temperature returns to normal range.
 1. POWER FACTOR CORRECTION
     1. Capacitors shall be installed on all motors 25 hp and larger that have an uncorrected power factor of less than 90% at rated load.
 KVAR size shall be as required to correct motor power factor to 95% lagging.
     1. Capacitors shall have:
        1. Individual unit cells
     1. All welded steel housings
     1. Non-flammable synthetic liquid impregnant
     1. Craft tissue insulation
     1. Aluminum foil electrodes
     1. Each capacitor shall be internally fused.
-1. MOTOR CONTROLLERS*
+1. MOTOR CONTROLLERS\*

 ## General

- Motor Controller Characteristics:
-      1. Single speed and multi-speed motor controllers shall be combination type [full NEMA rated] [IEC][NEMA-Equivalent] starters with [motor circuit protector][fused or non fused][disconnect switch] for all motors provided.
+Motor Controller Characteristics: 1.
+Single speed and multi-speed motor controllers shall be combination type [full NEMA rated] [IEC][NEMA-Equivalent] starters with [motor circuit protector][fused or non fused][disconnect switch] for all motors provided.

-*Exception: Starters that are shown to be provided integral within packaged equipment, control panels with door mounted disconnects or in motor control centers*
+_Exception: Starters that are shown to be provided integral within packaged equipment, control panels with door mounted disconnects or in motor control centers_

 1. All combination starters shall be adequately braced for the fault current available.
 [42,000 AIC 480V, three-phase and 65,000 AIC 208V, three-phase shall be the minimum ratings.]
 All starters, whether separately furnished or integral with equipment, shall comply with the following:
     1. Enclosures:
        1. NEMA Type 1, general purpose enclosures with padlock ears, except in wet locations shall be NEMA Type 3R with conduit hubs, or units in hazardous locations that shall have NEC proper class and division explosion proof enclosure.
 1. All starters for three-phase motors shall be magnetic complete with the following accessories.
 1. Three-leg Class 10 trip-free electronic overload protection with externally operated manual reset and visual trip indicator.
 Trip setting shall be adjustable with locking cover.
 1. Built-in three-phase voltage monitor to provide quick-trip on single phasing, phase reversal, or high/ low voltage, manual reset.
 1. Control transformers with fused primary and secondary per NEC.
 1. 120-volt holding coils.
 1. Integral Hand-Off-Auto switch for single-speed motors.
 1. Integral High-Low-Off-Auto switch for two-speed starters.
 1. High-to low-speed compelling time delay relay for two-speed starters.
 1. Auxiliary contacts, one normally open and one normally closed minimum.

 “Run” pilot light.

 1. INDENTIFCATION
    1. Equipment Labels:
       1. Metal Labels for Equipment:
          1. Material and Thickness:
       1. Brass, 0.032-inch minimum thickness, and having predrilled or stamped holes for attachment hardware.
    1. Minimum Label Size:
       1. Length and width vary for required label content, but not less than 2-1/2 by 3/4 inch.